Pictophilia (Erotic Images)

 Erotic imagery before the clinic

 Arousal from images is as old as erotic art itself.
 The history of pornography reaches back to Palaeolithic figurines, the Egyptian Turin Erotic Papyrus of the Ramesside period (c.
 1292–1075 BCE), Greek pottery, and the temple sculptures of Khajuraho.
-Print erotica followed the Renaissance (Italy's I Modi in the 16th century, and Fanny Hill (1748) as an early erotic novel) long before any clinician thought to name the response to such images.
+Print erotica followed the Renaissance (Italy's I Modi in the 16th century, and Fanny Hill in 1748 as an early erotic novel) long before any clinician thought to name the response to such images.

 The clinical term